Zyzonix/VSC-FileHeaderComment-v2/README.md

-# FileHeaderComment
+# FileHeaderComment v2

+Therefore that the author of the original [project](https://github.com/doi/fileheadercomment) did a perfect job but doesn't continue the development of this extension, this fork was created.
+It's main goal is a further development to add additional features to the extension.

-This extension allow you to insert timestamp, copyright or any information to your file like comment below
+This extension allow you to insert timestamp, copyright or any information to your file like comment below.
+The extension is able to detect multiple languages to select the correct comment prefix.

 	/*
 	 * Created on Tue Feb 18 2020